 Search for Purpose, Eternal Emotion (Plead Your Case/Exact Change)

 I have just about zero interest in contemporary bands performing traditional old school hardcore.
 However, I absolutely adore the slightly metallic yet very melodic brand of kinda-sorta straight-up hardcore that evolved during the early-'90s (and beyond)—especially in the realm of bands like Turning Point, so… I have been pretty psyched to stumble onto an increasing number of modern bands starting to explore that particular niche of the genre, and Search for Purpose is really nailing it—especially on the B-side of this excellent LP.
 Songs such as "Journey," "Eternal Emotion," and "Collapse" that branch out into more diversity and subtle intricacies point toward great things ahead.
-As with most everything else, Eternal Emotion is available on Bandcamp, Spotify, and vinyl, too.
+As with most everything else, Eternal Emotion is available on Bandcamp, Spotify, etc.

 Shinobi, The World is Mine (Self-Released)